plurid/opject/packages/javascript/opject-client/README.md

 The `opject` client requires a server.
 The server can be self-hosted or [cloud-hosted](https://opject.plurid.cloud).

-The simplest use-case implies registering an `opject`, retrieving, and running it.
+The simplest use-case implies registering an `opject`, requiring, and running it.

 ``` typescript
 import OpjectClient from '@plurid/opject-client';